Bellfountain County Park Playground & Tree Hazards Project

 -Finalize a draft Tree Hazard Removal Plan and share with community, sharing how this supports playground updates and safety goals.

 All community input will be shared and collected during Summer 2020.
-After sharing the information through the community mailing lists, websites, and in Bellfountain Park kiosks, county parks will move forward with tree hazard removal in the fall and preparation for playground updates.
+After sharing the information through the community mailing lists, websites, and in Bellfountain Park kiosks, county parks will move forward with tree hazard removal in the fall/winter and preparation for playground updates.

 Map of Hazard Trees Overview & Summary

 Click on Image Slideshow below to review the Hazard Trees for the Project.

 Sign up for List Serve Here!
 Receive Project Updates and Stay Connected with these projects!